Marsilius of Padua: Political theory and later years

 Today, Marsilius's Defensor pacis is best remembered not for its theology but for its political philosophy and legal theory.
-Marsilius agrees with Aristotle that the purpose of government is the rational fulfillment of humans' natural desire for a "sufficient life".
+Marsilius agrees with Aristotle that the purpose of government is the rational fulfilment of humans' natural desire for a "sufficient life".
 However, he goes beyond Aristotle in embracing a form of republicanism that views the people as the only legitimate source of political authority.
 Sovereignty lies with the people, and the people should elect, correct, and, if necessary, depose its political leaders.
 Democracy, Marsilius argues, is the best form of government because it tends to produce the wisest laws, protects the common benefit, promotes "sufficiency of life", and produces laws that are most likely to be obeyed.

 Marsilius and John of Jandun, who has sometimes been credited as a co-author of Defensor pacis, left France for Louis' court in Bavaria.
 Louis admitted Marsilius and John to his circle.
 Others were also under his protection, including Michael of Cesena and the philosopher William of Ockham, an advocate of an early form of church and state separation.
 In 1326, Marsilius accompanied Louis to Italy, where he preached or circulated written attacks against the pope.
-The Lord of Milan Galeazzo I Visconti, suspected of conspiring with John XXII, was deposed and Louis was crowned King of Italy in Milan in 1327.
+The Lord of Milan Galeazzo I Visconti, suspected of conspiring with John XXII, was deposed, and Louis was crowned King of Italy in Milan in 1327.

-In January 1328 Louis entered Rome and had himself crowned emperor by the aged senator Sciarra Colonna, called captain of the Roman people.
+In January 1328, Louis entered Rome and had himself crowned emperor by the aged senator Sciarra Colonna, called captain of the Roman people.
 Three months later, Louis published a decree declaring "Jacque de Cahors"—Pope John XXII—deposed on grounds of heresy.
 He then installed the Franciscan Pietro Rainalducci as Nicholas V. Nicholas was deposed upon Louis's departure from Rome in 1329.

 In Bavaria, as imperial vicar, Marsilius persecuted the clergy who had remained faithful to John XXII.
 In recompense for his services, he was appointed archbishop of Milan, and John of Jandun obtained from Louis IV the bishopric of Ferrara.